 Our Christian Values

-Religious Education and Collective Worship (in fact everything we do!) is based on our core values which we call the 6Rs:
+Religious Education and Collective Worship, in fact everything that we do, is based on our core values which we call the 6Rs:

 As a Church of England School, Religious Education has a special place in our curriculum.
-Our Christian values underpin everything we do at St Michael's School.
+Our Christian values underpin everything we do at St. Michael's.
 As the centre of a wider partnership between families, the church, governors and the local community, we work to prepare the children for their next steps in life.

 Our Religious Education work not only covers the teaching and stories of Christianity, but also investigates other world religions.
 Lessons always start with a "Big Question", encouraging children to share their own thoughts and ideas, no matter what those are, and to listen to the views of others.
 They are always times of lively, open discussion and debate.
 As part of this Religious Education curriculum, as the children progress through school, we visit different places of worship, including those of different Christian denominations and those of other religions.
 As well as timetabled Religious Education lessons, there will always be other times in the curriculum where big questions of faith arise which allow the children to investigate their own and others opinions and beliefs.

 We hold collective worship every day.
-In addition, our life as a Church school is reflected in services at St Michael's Church several times a year.
+Our life as a Church school is also reflected in services at St Michael's Church several times a year.
 We strongly believe that collective worship establishes our vision, a sense of school community, and is a central part of our celebrations.
 Worship is a special time of the day when the whole school community can reflect on the important spiritual aspects of life.